openharmony/arkcompiler_runtime_core/static_core/plugins/ets/doc/spec/17_experimental.rst

 An ``assert`` statement can have one or two expressions.
 The first expression is of type *boolean*; the optional second expression is of type *string*.
-A :index:`compile-time error` occurs if the types of the expressions do not match.
+A :index:`compile-time error` occurs if the types of the expressions fail to match.

 .. code-block:: abnf